I-17 Mystery Christmas Tree

 The I-17 Mystery Christmas tree is a living tree in the median of Interstate 17 (I-17) in the US state of Arizona that was decorated each Christmas by people not publicly known.
 The tree is located near milepost 254, approximately 55 mi north of downtown Phoenix, Arizona, between Sunset Point and Cordes Junction.
+As of December 2025, the tree was still being decorated.

 Background

 The 20 ft one-seed juniper (Juniperus monosperma) tree was decorated annually for over 30 years and is famous around the state.
 Unlike a traditional Christmas tree, it is actually shaped like a bush, being nearly as wide as it is tall.
 Decorations include Christmas ornaments, tinsel and garland, stuffed animals, bows, flags, and it is topped with a silver star.
 The tree is at a point where the terrain necessitated a wide separation between the northbound and southbound lanes of I-17, and the median is over 100 ft wide.
 The median is under the jurisdiction of the Arizona Department of Transportation (ADOT), who have said "that for years, no one has been able to figure out who is responsible".
 The tree is surrounded by four water storage barrels and plastic drip tubing to supplement the sparse natural rainfall in the area.
 The irrigation system is also believed to have been installed by the unknown tree decorators.
 In 2013, ADOT spokesman Doug Nintzel said people have told him that they know who is responsible but have not said who it is.

 The decorations are placed before Thanksgiving and removed after New Year's Day.
 In 2011, a former ADOT district engineer who retired in 2005 said he knew who decorates the tree but honors their request to remain anonymous.
 Due to the danger of stopping on the highway, neither ADOT nor the Arizona Department of Public Safety formally condone the activity in the median.

 There are also patriotic decorations placed on the tree for the Fourth of July.